100 Best Domain Names - Domain Name Registrars Reviewed domain name registration register a cheap domain name

 How Are Listings Submitted?

-After choosing an appropriate category, beginning at http://www.dmoz.org, (help understanding categories is available at http://www.dmoz.org/help/cats.html), you navigate to that category and click suggest URL on the menu.
-This will take you to a page called "Submit a Site to the Open Directory," which includes a form with instructions.
+After choosing an appropriate category, navigate to that category and click suggest URL on the menu.
+This will take you to a page called “Submit a Site to the Open Directory,” which includes a form with instructions.
 This page provides further ODP guidelines for formatting the title and site description that form an important portion of your submission.

 You may want to look at the end first.
 There is a link to ODP's terms of agreement, as well as several other items that you must agree to.